tedcor/comfyui-install/README.md

 python main.py
 ```
-Alternatively you follow up the previous command with --listen [this will make comfyui available on your hoem network]
+Alternatively you follow up the previous command with --listen [this will make comfyui available on your home network]

 or